Lauren C. Ruth

 Here is a video of me presenting joint work with Dr. Jesse Peterson and Dr. Ishan Ishan at the Banff International Research Station for Mathematical Innovation and Discovery on 3 October 2019 during the workshop "Classification Problems in von Neumann Algebras."
 Here is a video of me presenting our results during the workshop "Actions of Tensor Categories on C*-Algebras" hosted by the Institute for Pure and Applied Mathematics on 25 January 2021.

 During the 2021-2022 and 2022-2023 school years, I serve as director of Mercy Actuarial Pathways (MAP), made possible by a Mathematical Association of America Tensor Women & Mathematics grant.
-This project prepares undergraduate women at Mercy College for the actuarial exams P and FM.
+This project prepares undergraduate women at Mercy University for the actuarial exams P and FM.
 MAP includes funding for a kick-off panel event this fall, study materials for the participants, coverage of their exam fees, and stipends for their participation.